 What is SHARE?

-Every incoming Ithaca College student is given an introduction to the SHARE program as part of Summer Orientation.
+Every incoming Ithaca College student is given an introduction to the SHARE program as part of Summer Orientation and Winter Welcome.
 The orientation session emphasizes the institutional philosophy that sexual harassment and assault prevention is a shared community responsibility rather than just an individual burden.
 The training includes interactive discussion around the definitions of sexual violence, consent, crime reporting and disclosure, confidential, private and third party reporting, victim’s rights, options, interventions and resources, bystander intervention, and multiple prevention strategies.

 Additional Resources and Partnerships: